Docker Introduction For Beginners

 Let’s understand the difference between the two.
 An image is a package or a template just like a VM template that you might have worked with, in the virtualization world.
 It is used to create one or more containers.
 Containers are running instances of images that are isolated and have their own environments and set of processes.

 As we have seen before, a lot of products have been Dockerized already.
-In case you cannot find what you’re looking for, you could create an image yourself and push it to the Docker Hub repository, making it available for the public.
+In case you cannot find what you’re looking for, you could create an image yourself and push it to the Docker Hub repository, making it available to the public.

 If you look at it, traditionally, developers developed applications.
 Then they hand it over to the Ops team to deploy and manage it in production environments.
 They do that by providing a set of instructions such as information about how the host must be set up, what prerequisites are to be installed on the host, and how the dependencies are to be configured etc. The Ops team uses this guide to set up the application.
 Since the Ops team did not develop the application on their own, they struggle with setting it up.
 When they hit an issue, they work with the developers to resolve it.
 With Docker, a major portion of work involved in setting up the infrastructure is now in the hands of the developers in the form of a Dockerfile.
 The guide that the developers built previously to set up the infrastructure can now easily be put together into a Dockerfile to create an image for the applications.